 - If you are building one-page websites, such as photo stories, newsletters, or landing pages, you can use Adobe Spark Page to create beautiful responsive web pages with your own unique brand.
 For more information, see Adobe Spark.

 Websites built with Adobe Muse will continue to be live on the internet if the sites are hosted on any third-party hosting platform such as GoDaddy or Bluehost (for example).
 Sites hosted on Business Catalyst will have to be republished to another hosting platform to remain live after March 26, 2021, when Business Catalyst hosting is no longer available.
+As of July 31, 2020 sites published using Adobe Muse will no longer be editable using the Adobe In-Browser editing solution.
 For more details, see the Business Catalyst announcement page.